Eccentric Disks from Gaseous Rings around Equal-Mass, Circular Binaries: Abstract

 \section{Abstract}

-We perform high-resolution, grid-based hydrodynamics simulations of finite gaseous circumbinary rings (CBRs) viscously spreading into disks around binaries.
+We perform high-resolution, grid-based hydrodynamics simulations of gaseous rings viscously spreading into disks around equal-mass, circular binaries.
 We find that all systems suppress accretion onto the binary when the gas is relatively cold.
-CBRs display weak variability above the binary orbital frequency $\Omega_b$ and a dominant, robust spectral peak at $\sim0.1\Omega_b$ (half the fiducial lump frequency of $\sim0.2\Omega_b$).
-Smaller rings relax into disks with enhanced gas eccentricity up to $e\simeq 0.3$.
-We consider the possibility that inefficiently-accreting, intermediate-mass ($\sim10^4 M_\odot$) black hole binaries may be sources of quasi-periodic eruptions when rejected streams shock the cavity wall and radiate in the UV or soft X-ray.
+Circumbinary rings (CBRs) display weak variability above the binary orbital frequency $\Omega_b$ and a dominant spectral peak at $\sim0.1\Omega_b$ (half the fiducial lump frequency of $\sim0.2\Omega_b$).
+The evolution of CBR eccentricity depends strongly on both the initial ring radius and gas temperature, with smaller, colder rings exhibiting higher eccentricity up to $e \simeq 0.7$.
+Cold, compact rings develop nearly radius-independent eccentricity profiles, maintaining large $e$ out to several times the initial gas semimajor axis.
+We find that eccentricity growth favors a stream impact mechanism, in which gas torqued by the binary at pericenter passage exerts a perturbative force on the cavity wall.
+We consider inefficiently-accreting, intermediate-mass ($\sim10^4 M_\odot$) black hole binaries as sources of quasi-periodic eruptions when rejected streams shock the cavity wall and radiate in the UV or soft X-ray.
 We discuss the implications of eccentric disks evolved from CBRs for quasar light curves and asymmetric, time-variable double-peaked line emission from disks in galactic nuclei.
 If binaries drive asymmetry in accretion disk line profiles, our study suggests that the progenitor CBR must have been very compact.

 \keywords{ Accretion Disks (xxx) --- Binaries (xxx) --- Supermassive black holes (xxx) --- Tidal disruption events (xxx)}